-Granite is one of the world’s toughest materials and has been used in buildings for thousands of years.
+Granite is one of the world’s toughest construction materials and has been used in buildings for thousands of years as a coarse, grained, dimension stone.
 A natural stone, it is formed by extreme heat and pressure deep underground.
-Find out more about the origins of granite, or read on for some perhaps surprising uses of the stone. http://www.surreymarbleandgranite.co.uk/the-origins-of-granite
+Find out more about the origins of granite and what granite is used for.

 1. Monuments – built to last

 From gravestones to temples, monuments that are intended to last down the generations are often made of Granite.
 Before power tools existed, carving granite was laborious and time-consuming, so the stone was often reserved for important projects.

 2. A core of strength

 What do Roman bridges, the Pyramids and cathedrals have in common?
 Granite of course!
 Many ancient and historic buildings use Granite blocks to create a core of strength at their centres.
 As Granite can be polished to a beautiful sheen or clad in another stone, it was commonly used for supporting pillars.

 Polished Granite is a stunning natural stone, and is often used alongside Marble and floor tiles.
 Whilst Marble often has very striking veining, Granite typically has a more subtle patterning making the two stones perfect complements.

 Explore Granite Flooring